 Rubbing alcohol or isopropyl is an effective cleaner that removes different stain types from various surfaces.
 But can rubbing alcohol remove paint?
-Here is the answer to that.

-Rubbing alcohol will remove paint by dissolving the polymer that binds the paint particles together.
-This makes the paint dissolve and easier to wipe off from the surface.
+Rubbing alcohol will remove paint by dissolving the polymer that binds the particles together.
+This makes the coating dissolve and easier to wipe off from the surface.

 Rubbing alcohol will remove dried water-based or acrylic paint from any surface including fabric, wood, metal, and plastic.

 The isopropyl in the rubbing alcohol will dissolve the polymer that binds the particles together.
 This makes the dried paint lose its bond on the surface and makes it easier to wipe off.

 However, you can’t remove dried oil-based paint using rubbing alcohol.
 This is because oil-based paints use synthetic or natural oils as the solvent.
 The particles are also resistant to the isopropyl in the rubbing alcohol.

 Since water-based paints use water as their solvent, they are affected by isopropyl.
 However, you need to ensure that the surface underneath isn’t sensitive.
 This is because rubbing alcohol is strong enough to dent sensitive surfaces, especially porous surfaces.

 To remove dried paint, pour the rubbing alcohol over the coating, wait 10 minutes, then scrape the finish with a putty knife.